mHealth Research Group, Northeastern University

 mHealth and HCI Laboratory

 The mHealth workspace supports the development of mobile health technologies.
 It is equipped with a suite of mobile phones, smartphones, and wearable sensing electronics.
-We have facilities and equipment for testing mobile phones and miniature sensors, including electronic shaker equipment, a variety of motion measurement devices (e.g., Actigraphs), tablet computers, consumer electronic fitness measurement devices (e.g., pedometers, scales), and an Oxycon Mobile portable calorimeter system.
-Soon we will have a home-based polysomnography system.
+We have facilities and equipment for testing mobile phones and miniature sensors, including electronic shaker equipment, a variety of motion measurement devices (e.g., Actigraphs), tablet computers, and consumer fitness measurement devices (e.g., pedometers, scales).
+We also have a home-based polysomnography system.
 We also have sets of custom-designed and built miniature mobile sensors for the body and the home that are used in ubiquitous computing prototyping and experimentation, and a cluster of high-performance workstations useful for conducting applied machine learning experiments.

 Exercise Science Laboratory

 The mHealth group also has access to the Bouvé Exercise Science Lab, which can be used to test physical activity sensor systems.
-This lab has cardiopulmonary function and aerobic assessment equipment, body composition measurement devices, anaerobic power assessment equipment, skeletal muscle strength and endurance analysis equipment, and energy expenditure assessment equipment (including portable).
+This lab has cardiopulmonary function and aerobic assessment equipment, body composition measurement devices, anaerobic power assessment equipment, skeletal muscle strength and endurance analysis equipment, and energy expenditure assessment equipment.

 Bouvé Simulation Laboratory